Zach Wilson

-Zachary Kapono Wilson (born August 3, 1999) is an American professional football quarterback for the Miami Dolphins of the National Football League (NFL).
+Zachary Kapono Wilson (born August 3, 1999) is an American professional football quarterback for the New Orleans Saints of the National Football League (NFL).
 He played college football for the BYU Cougars and was selected second overall by the New York Jets in the 2021 NFL draft.
-Wilson served as the Jets' starter during his first three seasons, but inconsistent play led to him being traded to the Denver Broncos in 2024.
-He joined the Dolphins the following season.
+Wilson served as the Jets' starter during his first three seasons, but inconsistent play led to his departure from the team.
+He spent his next two seasons as a backup with the Denver Broncos and Miami Dolphins before joining the Saints in 2026.

 Early life

 Wilson was born in Draper, Utah, on August 3, 1999.
 He attended Corner Canyon High School, where he played high school football.
 He passed for 2,986 yards and 24 touchdowns while also rushing for 752 yards and eight touchdowns as a senior.
 Wilson originally committed to play quarterback at Boise State University before later decommitting and choosing to attend Brigham Young University (BYU).

 College career

 As a true freshman at BYU in 2018, Wilson played in nine games and made seven starts.
 He started his first career game against the Hawaii Rainbow Warriors, becoming the youngest quarterback to start a game for BYU.
 He finished the season having completed 120 of 182 passes for 1,578 yards with 12 touchdowns and three interceptions.
 He was named the MVP of the 2018 Famous Idaho Potato Bowl after completing all 18 of his passes for 317 yards and four touchdowns in the 49–18 victory over the Western Michigan Broncos.

 As a sophomore in 2019, Wilson started nine games, completing 199 of 319 passes for 2,382 yards, 11 touchdowns and nine interceptions.
 That season, the Cougars were invited to the 2019 Hawaii Bowl, where Wilson was named BYU's MVP in the Cougars' 38–34 loss to the Hawaii Rainbow Warriors.

 As a junior in 2020, Wilson started 12 games and completed 247 of 336 passes for 3,692 yards, 33 touchdowns and three interceptions while rushing for 255 yards and 10 touchdowns, breaking Steve Young's school completion percentage in a season at 73.5 percent.
 He helped lead BYU to a 10–1 regular season mark.
 He was named the offensive MVP of the 2020 Boca Raton Bowl after completing 26 of 34 passes for 425 yards and three touchdowns in the 49–23 victory over the UCF Knights.
 He and USC safety Talanoa Hufanga were selected as recipients of the 2020 Polynesian College Football Player of the Year Award.